 A shaded alleyway will also do the trick: Mama and her teenaged babies catch some zzzs in a blue-washed alleyway in a rural mountain village.
 (Chefchouene)

 In their waking hours, Moroccan cats stay occupied in a variety of ways: searching for food, caring for their young, and finding the ultimate sunny grooming spot.
 Humans aren’t the only ones who enjoy a good view–this little tabby is camped out at Kasbah des Oudayas, watching the fishermen in the river below.
 (Kasbah des Oudayas, Rabat)

-For most strays, garbage and handouts from humans make up the majority of their diets.
+For most strays, living off the land and handouts from humans make up the majority of their diets.
 This tuxedoed gentleman on a rural mountain path is no exception–he is no stranger to the tourists that frequent this valley, and knows that if he asks just right he may get a snack.
 (Atlas Mountains)

-Many riads, or guesthouses, either keep cats as pets or tolerate local strays.
-Bonbon is one of the lucky cats that enjoys a pampered indoor courtyard existence, complete with adorned water fountain fit for the fanciest of cats.
+Many riads, or guesthouses, either keep cats as pets or welcome local community cats.
+Bonbon is one of the lucky cats that enjoys a pampered indoor courtyard existence, complete with an adorned water fountain fit for the fanciest of cats.
 (Marrakesh)

 Heading to Morocco?
 Not to worry, this cafe cat will keep your seat warm until you get here!